A cost breakdown on materials, labor, and permits for your home remodel

 One area that can add a major cost to your basement renovation is the second form of egress, said Lino.
 If there isn’t already an option such as a window, which is required by law, then adding another way out could push the budget up by $10,000.
 “You need a means of egress other than going up the stairs and out the front door,” he said.

 The cost of permits can vary greatly across Philadelphia.
 While the city center is typically more costly, the permit costs for smaller jobs can be a bargain with the Ezy permit system, where non-structural jobs that don’t involve things like moving a load-bearing wall might not require architectural plans.
 These permit applications need only a written narrative of the job.

 - In Lower Merion, the first $2,000 in the budget will cost $87.50.
 From $2,001 up to $50,000 in the budget, you will get charged an additional $15 per $1,000 of planned work.
 From $50,000 to $300,000 in renovations, the cost is $12 per $1,000.
 Anything above $300,000 is $5 per $1,000 in the budget.

-In the city neighborhood of Bella Vista, the cost of building permits is linked to your square footage.
-A residential renovation under 500 square feet will cost $50 for one- and tw0-family homes and $150 for all others.
-A structure over 500 square feet in a one- and two-family space will cost $50 plus $40 per additional 100 square foot or any fraction above 500.
+- In the city neighborhood of Bella Vista, the cost of building permits is linked to your square footage.
+A residential renovation under 500 square feet will cost $50 for one- and two-family homes and $150 for all others.
+A structure over 500 square feet in a one- and two-family space will cost $50 plus $40 per additional 100 square feet or any fraction above 500.
 All other homes cost $150 plus $40 per each additional 100 square feet or any fraction over 500.

 To put it all in perspective, depending on the cost of your renovation, permits can be a drop in the ocean, Terry said.
 For that $1.5 million farmhouse renovation he worked on, the permits cost $7,000 or a tiny 0.4 percent of the budget.

 When Nel’s Bella Vista rowhouse experienced a major fire, she found a Sweeten general contractor to bring her home back to life.
 Their contractor moved to add a new code-compliant system to the small 100-year-old footprint.

 “This is actually our second renovation in 12 months, but our first time using Sweeten,” Nel said.
 “I can’t tell you how wonderful our Sweeten contractor has been.
 He took a very stressful situation and guided us through it with ease, and we couldn’t have been happier with how everything has turned out.”

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
-Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.
+Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.